kottans/mock-repo/README.md

 ## Hello there!
 My name is [Bohdan](www.github.com/Rokoboongee) and im study front-end
 ![killer-cat-bites-the-dust](./assets/images/killer-kitty.webp)
 I'm first time working with GitHub, its so fresh & cool expirience!!!

+Hello Everybody
+my name oleg, but Actually it was me DIO